scperkins/EJEHardenberg.github.io/public/writing/political/ecotopia.md

 musings turn towards his _culture_ and the differences between that and the one he is reporting on.
-Their effect on him and his treatment of those around him, specifically women, changes drastically thoughout his meager 7 weeks stay in the foreign land.
-When this time period is mentioned I found myself surprised, since he does _a lot_ of reporting on the subject and travels often to speak with interviewees.
+Their effect on him and his treatment of those around him, specifically women, changes drastically thoughout his meager 7 weeks stay in the foreign land. <sup id="footnote-6-return">[6](#footnote-6)</sup> When this time period is mentioned I found myself surprised, since he does _a lot_ of reporting on the subject and travels often to speak with interviewees.
 Within 7 weeks he makes the haphazard decision to become Marissa's mate, leave his home country, and at the end of the book we're left with one of the more jarring passages as he struggles to accept his desire to abandon America.

 After his visit with the Ecotopian President, he realizes that the original goals given to him by the United States are trees with little chance of fruit